philgzl/dsp-primer/README.md

 What is more common to do is to frame the signal in the time domain into adjacent windows and perform the FFT of each window.
 This is called a Short-time Fourier transform (STFT).
 This means we can have a representation of the signal that is both a function of time (frame number) and frequency!

 The STFT is implemented in `scipy` under `scipy.signal.stft`.
-In the example below I generate a sinusoid with a frequency modulated by another sinusoid.
+In the example below I generate a sinusoid whose frequency is modulated by another sinusoid.
 The FFT of the entire signal shows high values across the entire range of swept frequencies, while the STFT allows to observe how the frequency changes over time.

 ```python